THE UNITED KINGDOM IS RESURGENT

 During the 1990’s, our company was involved in projects in the United Kingdom to automate metal packaging plants for improved cost and service efficiencies.
 The projects took our team far and wide from London to Wales, and from Windsor to Coventry.
 Marketing missions also took us throughout the Midlands and to Peterborough.

 I remain especially nostalgic about the time we spent working at the plant in Flintshire, Wales a stone’s throw from the meandering river Dee.
 The plant was located in the highly industrialized corridor which straddles both England and Wales.
 Today, the area is abuzz with multinationals such as Tata Steel, BASF, Air Products, and Toyota operating out of the Deeside Industrial Park.
-To the nation’s credit, the United Kingdom has experienced steady and stable manufacturing output and now has the ninth largest manufacturing economy in the world just behind France and Italy.
-This, despite the fact that the United Kingdom’s economy is largely a services economy.
+To the nation’s credit, the United Kingdom has experienced steady and stable manufacturing output and now has the eight largest manufacturing economy in the world well ahead of France and within shouting range of Italy.

 Despite the frenetic industrial hum of the Deeside Industrial Park the place somehow managed to retain its bucolic charm.
 After a long day at the plant one could retire to a charming country inn run by an exceedingly hospitable local host for a quiet, cozy repast, and a restful evening.
 The world of automation seemed very far away indeed.
 At daybreak, the sweet yet sad coo cooing of doves was a gentle reminder that another day of work lay ahead.